Will my child be able to have information about their donor and/or make contact with him/her?

 Links between half-siblings are beginning to happen in the UK, but rather more slowly than the US where the availability of donor numbers, for matching purposes, and the Donor Sibling Registry (DSR) have opened the doors to these connections.
 As increasing numbers of people in the UK are importing sperm from US donors and making links via the DSR, global relationships are developing and beginning to change how we define ‘family.’
 The DSR is open to people who have used UK recruited donors.

-DC Network has a SibLink section on the private Members Only section of the web site.
-Members are invited to put details of their child’s conception and information about their donor, although very few people have a donor number.
+In the UK donor numbers are no longer given out.
 The HFEA did give these numbers out at one time but in 2010 decided, as a result of undisclosed legal advice, to stop doing so.

-Connections between half-siblings are also sometimes made informally by members at meetings.
+Connections between half-siblings has been made in the past, informally by members at conferences.